paulcosmos/new-world-template/content/reviews/review-4.md

 ---
-title: Peter
+title: Cut and Cap-off Numerous Sinks
 type: review
 rating: 5
-location:
+location: SL6
 ---

-Very friendly, showed up on time every day and went above and beyond to please us.
-I couldn’t recommend {{<company>}} enough.
+After being let down by another plumber, I called {{<company>}} on the off chance hoping that they would have someone available to help us ASAP.
+They managed to fit us in straight away!
+They were very professional, turned up on time and did an excellent job.